Panzerschrek/U-00DC-Sprache/source/docs/en/c_interaction.rst

 There are following calling convention names: ``C``, ``default``, ``Ü``, ``fast``, ``cold``, ``system``.

-``C`` - default calling convention that is used in C and C++.
+``C`` is the default calling convention that is used in C and C++.
 ``default`` and ``Ü`` are aliases for ``C``.
 If no calling convention is specified it is assumed to be ``C``.
 This calling convention should be generally used for C interaction.

-``fast`` and ``cold`` are calling conventions respectively for fast and complact calls.
+``fast`` and ``cold`` are calling conventions respectively for fast and compact calls.
-They are not compatible with similar calling conventions in other languages and may be used only in Ü code if that has sense.
+They are not compatible with similar calling conventions in other languages and may be used only in Ü code if this has sense.

-``system`` is a platform-dependent alias for a calling of system functions.
+``system`` is a platform-dependent alias for calling system functions.
 For most of the platforms it is an alias for the ``C`` calling convention.
 For 32-bit Windows it is an alias for ``stdcall`` calling convention that is used in WinAPI.